Q:TEMP

 Aaron Chit Siong Lau

 Earned his DPhil in Materials from the University of Oxford in 2017.
 His thesis focused on developing graphene based single-molecule electronics, supervised by Prof. Andrew Briggs, Prof. Jamie Warner, and Prof. Jan Mol.
-He is now Senior Scientist II and Emerging Group Leader at IMRE, A*STAR Singapore.
-He is an Investigator at the A*STAR Quantum Innovation Centre (Q.InC).
+He is now Senior Scientist II at IMRE and Q.InC, A*STAR Singapore, and Adjunct Assistant Professor at the Singapore University of Technology and Design (SUTD).

 Aaron was a recipient of the A*STAR Graduate Scholarship, Oxford Hetherington Prize, Career Development Award, MTC Young Individual Research Grant, and MTC Individual Research Grant.
 His research interest is in exploring low-dimensional quantum materials for unique applications.
 Aaron is an advocate for effective scientific communication and is a STAR ambassador, participating in activities such as Scientist-In-Schools to inspire the next generation of scientists and engineers.